- Graduation process for undergraduate students

 - Run a new degree audit to ensure the audit shows the message "All Requirements Identified Below Have Been Met."

 - Ensure all holds have been cleared.
-A hold does not prevent graduation, but would prevent the release of the diploma and transcript.
+A hold does not prevent participation in commencement ceremony, but will prevent the release of the diploma and transcript.

 - The final graduation clearance review takes place after grades are posted.

 - Students who are ineligible for graduation receive letters notifying them that they have been removed from the graduation list.